 When most men dress in 1920s style, they are quick to wear a pair of two-tone Oxfords.
 Rightly so, because after plain black or brown shoes came the love affair with brown and white wingtip Oxfords.
 They were casual and semi-formal at the same time.
 They mixed well with the sports tweeds, linen, and flannel suits, and looked especially fine as golf shoes worn with knickers.

-The two-tone Oxford with fringe or shawl tongues became men’s “new” footwear of the decade.
+The two-tone spectator Oxford became men’s “new” footwear of the decade.
 Black and white as well as the occasional grey and white Oxford were alternatives to the very popular brown and white.
 Worn year round, they could be all leather, a mix of patent and matte leather, or canvas and leather.
-Rubber heels and soles were a must for casual wear.
+Cap toes and wingtips were the trendiest patterns.
+Rubber heels and soles were a must for sportswear.

 In 1917, “Chuck Taylor All Stars” Converse shoes were made as one of the original tennis shoes.
 The All Star sport shoe design has changed very little since then.
 In 1923, the Chuck Taylor signature was added to the patch, giving him well deserved recognition for taking the shoe to athletes of every sport, but especially basketball.
 They outfitted popular teams with shoes, teams that were known for their stylistic playing skills.
 The flashy spins and quick moves on the court proved how light, smooth and flexible Converse shoes were.

 The public caught on and soon enough all athletes — men, women and children — were wearing “tennis shoes.”
 The 1920s version was a white high top, with black or brown rubber gum crepe soles and a round seal over the ankle.
 Dark leather and canvas versions were equally popular with high school and college-aged students.
 They were worn for all types of sports or outdoor activities, including hiking.